History of Galatasaray S.K.: Polat era: 2008–2011

 Adnan Polat became chairman in 2008 and Michael Skibbe became manager.
 The club won the Turkish Super Cup after beating Kayserispor 2–1.
-In the 2008–2009 season, Galatasaray were eliminated from the UEFA Champions League by Steaua București, though qualified for the UEFA Cup.
+In the 2008–2009 season, Galatasaray were eliminated from the UEFA Champions League by Steaua București, though they qualified for the UEFA Cup.
 Galatasaray qualified to group stage after beating Bellinzona 6–4 on aggregate.
-Galatasaray came 2nd in Group B and were drawn against Bordeaux.
+Galatasaray came second in Group B and were drawn against Bordeaux.
 The club beat the French side 4–3 on aggregate and progressed to face Hamburg.
 The first leg finished in a 1–1 draw but the club was eliminated from the fourth round following a 3–2 loss, despite Galatasaray leading 2–0 in the first half.
 Michael Skibbe was sacked after a 5–2 loss against relegation battlers Kocaelispor and was replaced with Bülent Korkmaz.
 Galatasaray competed with Fenerbahçe for a place in the UEFA Europa League but lost the battle despite a 2–1 win over Sivasspor, league runners up due to Fenerbahçe's 2–1 win against Trabzonspor at an away match.
-Galatasaray finished the league with 61 points in 5th place.
+Galatasaray finished the league with 61 points in fifth place.
 Milan Baroš was their top scorer of the season.

 In 2009–10 season, Frank Rijkaard became manager.
-Galatasaray started the season very well and won first 6 matches.
-But this performance was fallen remaining of the league and the club finished the season as 3rd.
-Galatasaray started UEFA Europa League at 2nd Preliminary Round.
-The club beat FC Tobol with 3-1 aggregate, Maccabi Netanya with 10-1 one and Levadia Tallinn with 6-1 one and qualified to group stage.
-Galatasaray finished first at Group F and faced with Atlético Madrid, eventually winners.
-The first leg was finished a 1–1 draw but the second one was a 2–1 loss and was eliminated from it at 3rd Round.
+Galatasaray started the season very well and won the first six matches.
+But this performance was not to last and the club finished the season in third place.
+Galatasaray started UEFA Europa League in the second Preliminary Round.
+The club beat Tobol with 3-1 aggregate, Maccabi Netanya by 10-1 and Levadia Tallinn 6-1, and qualified to group stage.
+Galatasaray finished first in Group F and faced with Atlético Madrid, the eventual winners.
+The first leg finished in a 1–1 draw but the second one was a 2–1 loss and they were eliminated from in the third round.